 Adjectives and adverbs perform amazingly well in fiction and poetry.
-Thanks to adjectives, plain old grass becomes prodigal and verdant, while lifeless hair transforms into something silky and flowing.
+Thanks to adjectives, plain old grass becomes prodigal and verdant, while lifeless hair transforms into something lustrous and exuberant.
 Adverbs push horses to run madly and freely and dogs to bark loudly and ferociously.
 Unfortunately, adjectives and adverbs sometimes make technical readers bark loudly and ferociously.
 That's because adjectives and adverbs tend to be too loosely defined and subjective for technical readers.
 Worse, adjectives and adverbs can make technical documentation sound dangerously like marketing material.
 For example, consider the following passage from a technical document:

 Setting this flag makes the application run screamingly fast.

-Granted, screamingly fast gets readers attention but not necessarily in a good way.
+Granted, screamingly fast gets readers' attention but not necessarily in a good way.
 Feed your technical readers factual data instead of marketing speak.
 Refactor amorphous adverbs and adjectives into objective numerical information.
 For example:

 Setting this flag makes the application run 225-250% faster.